Head of the Commonwealth H.M. Queen Elizabeth II, is the current Head of the Commonwealth.

 The status of ‘Member in Arrears’ is used to denote those that are in arrears in paying subscription dues to the Commonwealth.
 The status was originally known as ‘special membership’, but was renamed on the Committee on Commonwealth Membership’s recommendation.
 Currently, there is one Member in Arrears: Nauru.
 Nauru joined as a special member, but was a full member from 1 May 1999 to January 2006, when it reverted.

 New members must ‘as a general rule’ have a direct constitutional link to an existing member.
 In most cases, the existing member is the United Kingdom, but some have links to other countries, either exclusively or more directly (e.g. Samoa to New Zealand, Papua New Guinea to Australia, and Namibia to South Africa).
 There is only one member of the present Commonwealth that has never had any constitutional link to the British Empire or a Commonwealth member; Mozambique, a former Portuguese colony, was admitted in 1995 on the back of the triumphal re-admission of South Africa and Mozambique’s first democratic elections, held in 1994.
 Mozambique’s entry was controversial, leading to the Edinburgh Declaration and the current membership guidelines.
-At the Trinidad CHOGM in November 2009, Rwanda was – somewhat controversially – admitted to th Commonwealth and became it’s 54 member state.
+At the Trinidad CHOGM in November 2009, Rwanda was – somewhat controversially – admitted to the Commonwealth and became its 54th member state.

 Members with heads of state other than the British Sovereign